indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

     """Automatically available in LLM context on every turn""" return json.dumps({"events": [...]})
 ```

+With resources, the data is already there—the AI sees it without asking.
+It's the difference between having to Google something vs. already knowing it.

 The LLM can reference today's calendar without making a tool call — it's already in context.